AndyCrowd/safe-disk-wiper/README.md

 It is dangerous to wipe a device directly from your working system because if you occasionally will mistyped destination device it will destroy it!

-The script will help you by doing checks
+The script will help you by doing checks before starting to wipe them.

 Options:
 wipe-safe [options] "/dev/path_to_device"